yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     $cosmosDBName = "fabmedical-cdb-" + $studentprefix
     ```

-7. Note the call to fetch the MongoDB connection string for the CosmosDB database.
+7. Observe the call to fetch the MongoDB connection string for the CosmosDB database.

     ```pwsh
     # Fetch CosmosDB Mongo connection string